 This can be resolved by swapping water between the betta tank and the target tank.

-Male bettas, guppies, and others, will show off their fins and tails to attract a mate.
+Male bettas, male guppies, and other males will show off their fins and tails to attract a mate.
 This is the mating dance of many if not most species of fish.

 #6.
 Salt in the Aquarium